The day has finally arrived, the start of your cruise vacation! Everyone is excited and wants to get on the ship as quickly and as early as possible.

 13. Bring proper identification

 It is critical to make sure that you bring the correct ID for your trip and that your name matches the reservation exactly.
 In some cases, a birth certificate may be sufficient, but for some cruises, a passport is required.
-Pay careful attention to cruise line requirements so there is no surprises while you board.
+Pay careful attention to cruise line requirements so there are no surprises while you board.

-14. Have a stress free lunch
+14. Have a stress-free lunch

 15. Make reservations

 Some reservations can't be made until you get on the ship and if you are particular about times or would like a specific restaurant, you want to get that taken care of.
-On some ships, that can be done at the restaurants themselves, so you don't have to get in the guest services line, which can be long on the first day
+On some ships, that can be done at the restaurants themselves, so you don't have to get in the guest services line, which can be long on the first day.

 This is also a good time to make reservations for shows.
 Some can be done through the cruise line apps; try this first.